Trade Oil with CFDs

 Buyer Beware

 Be wary that Oil CFDs are usually denominated in dollars so if your brokerage account is denominated in Sterling or Australian Dollars this can potentially expose you to currency fluctuations.
-For this reason CFD traders located in the UK might be better off using spreadbets (say at IG Index) to trade the oil price as these are denominated in the currency of your account.
+For this reason CFD traders located in the UK might be better off using spreadbets to trade the oil price as these are denominated in the currency of your account.

-Note also that oil futures are a volatile market, especially around expiry date and it is not unheard of that the prices changes by $4 which is equivalent to a $400 movement in the value of each oil CFD.
+Oil is one of the more volatile markets so if you are looking to trade the price of oil over longer timeframes such as a few months, then you need to use relatively wide stops compared to short-term trading.
+Note also that oil futures being such a volatile market, especially around expiry date and it is not unheard of that the prices changes by $4 which is equivalent to a $400 movement in the value of each oil CFD.
 This means that it is especially important that you use leverage responsibly and that you have appropriate stop loss orders in place when trading oil CFDs.
+A good rule of thumb is to trade, say, one CFD per $1,000 held on deposit in which case you would stand to make $1,000 on a $10 movement (1,000 pips) in the crude oil price.